top of page

 I created a surname table using Google Sheets.
 This table is a quick, compact reference guide for your genetic surname to the 4th generation.
 Patronymics and adoptions complicate the creation of this cheat sheet, but it can be done.

 If you need to create a quick tree, Andy created this video to show you how to visualize relationships quickly with a family tree made using Google Sheets.
-It's not designed to create a full family tree.
-It's simply a reference tool to visualize relationships on the fly.
+It's not designed to create a full family tree; it's simply a reference tool for visualizing relationships on the fly.

 Leeds Method Charting Using MyHeritage DNA